Gamma-glutamyltransferase: Clinical significance

-GGT is predominantly used as a diagnostic marker for liver disease.
+A GGT test is predominantly used as a diagnostic marker for liver disease.
 Elevated serum GGT activity can be found in diseases of the liver, biliary system, pancreas and kidneys.
 Latent elevations in GGT are typically seen in patients with chronic viral hepatitis infections often taking 12 months or more to present.

 Individual test results should always be interpreted using the reference range from the laboratory that performed the test, though example reference ranges are 15–85 IU/L for men, and 5–55 IU/L for women.
 GGT is similar to alkaline phosphatase (ALP) in detecting disease of the biliary tract.
 Indeed, the two markers correlate well, though there are conflicting data about whether GGT has better sensitivity.
 In general, ALP is still the first test for biliary disease.
-The main value of GGT over ALP is in verifying that GGT elevations are, in fact, due to biliary disease; ALP can also be increased in certain bone diseases, but GGT is not.
+The main value of GGT is in verifying that ALP elevations are, in fact, due to biliary disease; ALP can also be increased in certain bone diseases, but GGT is not.